fluffynuts/gulp-tasks/README.md

 - test-javascript
     - runs karma in a single-run mode, recording coverage\*\*
 - git-submodules
     - attempts to update all git submodules with the latest (HEAD) from the repositories they point at.
 Think along the lines of svn:externals
 - nuget-restore
     - attempts to restore all nuget packages for all solutions\*.
 Will download it's own `nuget.exe` unless you specify otherwise.
 - sonar
     - attempts to run sonar in your project folder.
 Note that this task is highly dependant on a path to sonar, so you'll probably want to modify it to point at where you have Sonar installed.
 - test-dotnet
     - (currently) attempts to run nunit tests from all Test projects, using a convention-over-configuration method: All assemblies that it can find which end in .Tests.dll are candidates for testing -- the ones selected must reside in the Debug build output of a corresponding project folder, ie `SomeProject.Tests/bin/Debug/SomeProject.Tests.dll`.
 The task will also look one up from this if the Debug folder isn't found, so you can use this against test projects which are Web projects at heart. \*\*\*
 - cover-dotnet
     - attempts to run tests with coverage on your test assemblies.
 You will most likely want to edit this task to add exclusions for external libraries and such that your test project is using, though the defaults are sane.
 Will attempt to find installed or local dotCover or OpenCover to run coverage with
-- shell tasks (have no default behavior, but hook into the build pipeline):
-    - install-tools
+- install-tools (now a default part of the pipeline - see the `install-tools.js` file for information on how to disable this task, if it's not interesting to you)
-        - install local build tools to the tools/ folder in your solution
+    - install local build tools to the tools/ folder in your solution (by default, can be overridden by the BUILD_TOOLS_FOLDER environment variable)
-        - you can get sane behavior by creating a local task which depends on `default-tools-installer`, providing:
+    - depends on `default-tools-installer`, providing:
         - nunit.console
         - opencover
         - reportgenerator
+- shell tasks (have no default behavior, but hook into the build pipeline):
     - generate-reports
         - generate reports after building
         - you can get sane behavior by creating a local task which depends on